Medication Summary

 Researchers are studying the efficacy of ceftriaxone and azithromycin in treating syphilis.
 Central nervous system (CNS) penetration and its similarity to penicillin support the use of ceftriaxone in the treatment of syphilis.
 Studies are presently inconclusive, and CDC guidelines neither support nor refute its use.
 Given the limited data available to support its efficacy, prudence dictates a 5- to 7-day course of treatment for early syphilis.

 The long half-life of azithromycin and its clinical efficacy in vitro against syphilis support its use in treating early syphilis.
-At present, however, clinical data remain insufficient to recommend its use.
+At present, however, clinical data remain insufficient to recommend its use, and widespread resistance limits the use in many areas (especially in the Pacific Northwest).

 Antibiotics